phughes3866/SphinxRefmate/README.md

 An additional Sphinx Refmate setting is definable at project level, which is not available in the Default/User settings.
 This is the `cur_project_intersphinx_map_name`.
 This gives Sphinx Refmate an assured way of identifying the current project line within the intersphinx_mapping variable.
 Note that it is not necessary to implement this setting as Sphinx Refmate has a fairly robust way of working out which intersphinx_mapping line relates to the current project.
 However, you should definitely set this variable to overcome any errors that Sphinx Refmate might report concerning an inability to identify the current project.

+## Key Bindings
+No key bindings are enabled by default.
+Plugin key bindings can be edited via `Preferences` -> `Package Settings` -> `Sphinx Refmate` -> `Key Bindings`, which presents a twin panel of Example/user key bindings.
+Example key bindings can be copied over to an active key bindings file to enable them, and configured as per user preferences.

 ## Quick Panel Display Key

 For lists of ref/doc/term type references, lines in the quick panel will be prefixed by the intersphinx_mapping name of the project being referenced e.g. `myproj>`.
-Additionally there will be an asterix prefix e.g. `*myproj>` to denote the current project (the one which is currently being edited).
+Additionally there may be an asterix prefix e.g. `*myproj>`, which denotes that the reference belongs to the current project (the one which is currently being edited).

 For lists of citation/substitution type references there will be no prefixes.
 These types of references always come from the current project under edit.